preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-copy.png

 Just click OK and a copy will be created.
-You can edit settings and work with the graphical presentation, the ssame ways as with any other form, see below.
+You can edit settings and work with the graphical presentation, the same way as with any other form, see below.

 Create new form
 ****************